DVega814/Cybersecurity/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because <b> servcies running can be limited, system installation and update can be streamlined, and processes become more replicable</b> <br>
--What is the main advantage of automating configuration with Ansible? <b> The main advantage of automating configuration with Ansible is that it's very simple to set up and use and No special coding skills are necessary to use Ansible's playbooks. </b> <br>
+<br>- What is the main advantage of automating configuration with Ansible? <b> The main advantage of automating configuration with Ansible is that it's very simple to set up and use and No special coding skills are necessary to use Ansible's playbooks. </b> <br>

 The playbook implements the following tasks:
 - <b> Installs docker.io </b>